 All submissions should be sent to firstname.lastname@example.org with ‘FFP Submission’ and your last name in the subject line.
-Include a brief cover letter and third-person bio (65 words max) (for the contributors page on the website) in the body of the e-mail.
+Include a brief cover letter, a description of the pronunciation of your name, and third-person bio (65 words max) (for the contributors page on the website – If you send me a first-person bio, I’ll convert it to third with neutral pronouns) in the body of the e-mail.
 If you’d like a URL for an online portfolio or blog included, give that as well.

 Response times will vary ranging from a couple weeks to a few months.

-Note: all submissions received before 31 Aug 2018 have been read and responded to.
+Note: all submissions received before 9 Jan 2019 have been read and responded to.
 If you sent something in before that, and have not heard back, then something went wrong.
-Please query (use the subject line: FFP Query), so that we can figure out what happened to your submission.
+Please query (use the subject line: FFP Query – do not reply to your own submission for queries), so that we can figure out what happened to your submission.